yardnas/Lost-Found-Pet-App/README.md

 > 2. Search for lost pets
 > 3. Update when a pet is found
 * To search for lost pets in a neighborhood:
-> 1. Users can enter an address or even just a location.
-Built with Google Maps API and their geocoding capabilities.
+> 1. Users can enter an address or even just a location ('London Bridge').
+Built with Google Maps API and their geocoding capabilities
-> 2. Users location can also be detected automatically.
+> 2. Users location can also be detected automatically (if allowed by the user).
 Built with the geolocation functionality.

 ![main-dash](https://user-images.githubusercontent.com/83195797/129280263-0c91a0cb-a781-49ee-93e6-ca5252c451aa.png)

 ### Markers - Lost Pet Info
-* The data from each marker on the map uses Javascript AJAX request to jsonify the data
+* The data from each marker on the map uses Javascript AJAX to jsonify the data from a GET request.
 > Once a lost pet has been reported missing, a new marker will be placed on the map.
-> When a marker is clicked, users can see more informaion about the pet and how to contact the pet owner.
+> When a marker is clicked, users can see more information about the pet and how to contact the pet owner.

 ![marker-pet](https://user-images.githubusercontent.com/83195797/129281267-5bb412f7-c85f-43bf-92b1-532aca654e42.png)